Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

       - Modify the mod's settings via the `/Data/MCM/Settings/ALYSLC Enderal.ini` file.
    - If you are playing Skyrim, delete or deactivate the `ALYSLC Enderal.esp` in your mod manager.
       - Modify the mod's settings via the `/Data/MCM/Settings/ALYSLC.ini` file.

+## Developer's Note
+I started developing this mod in January of 2021 without ever coding a personal project in C++ and without much programming knowledge at all.
+The mission: craft a ***fun*** multiplayer experience with as few concessions as possible, allowing each player to feel as if they were player 1 and not just a controllable NPC (even though under the hood, that is essentially what companion players 2-4 are).

+Over the intervening time period, I've probably clocked in close to 10k hours and ***have decided to take a break from active development, primarily due to health concerns***.
+So for the time being, I hope that the ample amount of documentation spread throughout the codebase will provide you with my reasoning for certain design decisions and paint a clearer picture of what I was trying to achieve.
+There are clearly a lot of workarounds, hacky solutions, feature creep, and bugs, but that's to be expected when implementing local multiplayer in a singleplayer game, especially with my complete lack of reverse-engineering knowledge and very limited programming knowledge in general.
+I hope to someday come back and improve upon the code through a large scale refactor, but in the meantime, feel free to contribute and ask questions.
+I'll try to answer as many of them as I can.
+And please let me know if I've made any obvious oversights; I've re-implemented the core features of this mod in more ways than I can remember since early 2021, so there's bound to be some remnants of early, unpolished code that require removal.

+And with that being said, I hope you enjoy the mod because what's better than experiencing the boundless magic of modded Skyrim?
+***Experiencing Skyrim with friends and family — with adventurers like you!***

 ## Credits
 See the mod's source for more detailed credits.